Swaki123/cloudcannon-test/src/content/pages/contact.md

 ---
 title: Contact
+description: Contact page
+heroComponent:
+    title: Contact me
     description: |-
         Here is how to contact me:
         Send a raven.
         Use the Cerebro
-heroComponent:
-    title: About Us
-    description: Learn more about our mission, team, and technology stack.
 ---